open-telemetry/opentelemetry-rust/opentelemetry-dynatrace/README.md

 # Dynatrace

+*This is the last release of the crate!*

 [Dynatrace](https://www.dynatrace.com/integrations/opentelemetry) supports native
 OpenTelemetry protocol (OTLP) ingest for traces, metrics and logs.
 All signals can be sent directly to Dynatrace via **OTLP protobuf over HTTP**